taraqfarhan/ggl/README.md

 Another life-changing script to automate a process which will save you prolly 3 to 5 seconds of your time.
 Of course, you as a programmer need this kinda productivity.
 You don't need to thank me.
 If you really insist you can always email me at taraqfarhan@gmail.com

+# Usage

+ggl [-p|--profile <profile name>] <search query>
+ggl [-l|--list]
+ggl [-h|--help]

+-p --profile        set a specific chrome profile for searching -l --list           list all the chrome profiles
+-h --help           display this help page

+EXAMPLES:
+ggl why programmers are so unhappy ggl "What's the capital of Russia" ggl 'What does the word "retarded" mean' ggl -p 3 python programming for beginners ggl --profile business How does money work? ggl -p guest how to use the dark web

 ## Configuration

 Place the config.json File in the Correct Location (specified below).
 Manually place the config.json file if needed.
 You have to place your config.json file in: